Schengen: Controversial EU free movement deal explained

 Separation in airports of people travelling within the Schengen area from other passengers;

 Common list of countries whose nationals require visas;

 Creation of the Schengen Information System (SIS), which allows police stations and consulates to access a shared database of wanted or undesirable people and stolen objects;

 How are non-EU citizens affected?

-The EU has lifted the short-stay visa requirement for citizens of Albania, Bosnia-Hercegovina, Macedonia, Montenegro and Serbia who have biometric passports.
+The EU has no visa requirement for citizens of Albania, Bosnia-Herzegovina, Macedonia, Montenegro and Serbia who have biometric passports.
 These Balkan nations all hope to join the EU.
 Kosovo is excluded from the arrangement.

 Since the scrapping of visas for travellers from the Western Balkans there has been a surge in asylum applications from that region.
 Many asylum seekers are Roma (Gypsies), who are often desperately poor, marginalised and victims of discrimination.